What is a rent book?

-- The address of the flat or house
+- The address of the tenancy

 - Your landlord's name and address and the landlord's agent (if any)